RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  Contract consists of obligations with payment clearly apportioned to each obligation.
   - ENTIRE CONTRACTS
     - Cutter v Powell (1795) 101 ER 795
-      - ‘Ten days after the ship ‘Governor Parry,’ myself master, arrives at Liverpool, I promise to pay to Mr. T. Cutter the sum of thirty guineas, provided he proceeds, continues and does his duty as second mate in the said ship from hence to the port of Liverpool.
-Kingston, July 31st, 1793.’
+      - 'Ten days after the ship 'Governor Parry,' myself master, arrives at Liverpool, I promise to pay to Mr. T. Cutter the sum of thirty guineas, provided he proceeds, continues and does his duty as second mate in the said ship from hence to the port of Liverpool.
+Kingston, July 31st, 1793.'
       - Cutter died part way through the voyage.
       - Estate sued for proportionate share of wages for the work actually done.
     - Indicia of entire contracts:
-      -  Contract provides for ‘lump sum’ payment on completion of work.
+      -  Contract provides for 'lump sum' payment on completion of work.
       -  Not possible to apportion the price to clear and severable obligations.
       -  Customer receives no benefit unless contract is fully performed.
     - Pordage v Cole (1669) 85 ER 449
-      - ‘Where the consideration for the payment of money is entire and indivisible, as where the benefit expected by the defendant under the agreement is to result from the enjoyment of every part of the consideration jointly, so that the money payable is neither apportioned by the contract, nor capable of being apportioned by a jury, no action is maintainable, if any part of the consideration has failed; for, being entire, by failing partially, it fails altogether.’
+      - 'Where the consideration for the payment of money is entire and indivisible, as where the benefit expected by the defendant under the agreement is to result from the enjoyment of every part of the consideration jointly, so that the money payable is neither apportioned by the contract, nor capable of being apportioned by a jury, no action is maintainable, if any part of the consideration has failed; for, being entire, by failing partially, it fails altogether.'
 (453)
   - DIVISIBLE CONTRACTS
     - Entire contract def
       -  All obligations must be performed to earn right to payment.